metalsmith/metalsmith.io/src/index.md

   .build();
 </code></pre>

-...it's as easy as that.
+...it's as easy as that!

 ---